reneegreezy/Assignment-2-DS/README.md

  Our data source was a collection of 97 Beyonce songs found on Kaggle https://www.kaggle.com/datasets/yukawithdata/beyonce-track-attribute-data.
 After analysing this dataset, we created a word cloud to visualise the most frequent themes within Beyonce's lyrics.

+## Backgorund

+In the context of lyric generation, Markov chains offer a fascinating approach.
+By analysing a corpus of song lyrics, Markov chains learn the sequential patterns and probabilities of word transitions.
+This knowledge enables them to generate new lyrics that mirror the linguistic style and thematic elements of the input data.
+Through systematic iterations and refinements, Markov chain-based lyric generation becomes a powerful tool for creative expression, allowing users to explore and experiment with language patterns to produce compelling and original song lyrics.

 ## Word cloud/ Exploration
 ![Word Cloud](https://github.com/reneegreezy/Assignment-2-DS/blob/main/output/word%20cloud.png)